darnocer/vue-portfolio-template/README_template.md

 ## Populating Data

+### META

+uncommment

+Title

 ### Images

 All images can be found in src/assets/images
 Be sure to keep the same filename and extension:

 - Replace header-background.jpg with a large hero image
+- recommended size
-- Replace profile-pic.png with a photo of you for the About section
+- Replace profile-pic.png with a photo of you for the About section -recommnded size

 In the portfolio folder, add photos to represent your projects.

 - name the filename related to your project
 - use a recommended aspect ratio of 5:3

+#### Favicon

+You can add a favicon.ico in the /public directory instructions for generating a favicon

 ### Content